Skip to main content

 The asset can then be used the same way as any other assets within products, and consumed in Query, Export and Spaces as per the product permissions.

-Export to External SFTP
+Export to SFTP External

 When creating a one-off or repeating export, users must choose a connector.
 This establishes the target server and location to which the data will be sent for external access and consumption.